SolarArbiter/SolarArbiter.github.io/usecases.md

 {% include to_top.html %}
 ## Purpose and Summary {#purpose}
 {: .anchor }
 This document describes Solar Forecast Arbiter use cases and their associated requirements, and Solar Forecast Arbiter framework functional capabilities.

-The Solar Forecast Arbiter is primarily designed to support the evaluation of solar forecasts that are useful for solar forecast users.
-It is not a general-purpose weather forecast analysis tool, though it may eventually be extended to incorporate wind power and load forecast analysis.
+A use case describes a sequence of actions to achieve a goal.
+To reduce repeating requirements, a use case may adopt, expand, or modify the requirements of another use case.

 Use cases are grouped into two categories: